-Today is exactly 3 months since I started at WCYB and things are slowly changing.
+Today is exactly three months since I started at WCYB and things are slowly changing.
 We had a visit and some interesting lessons from the corporate Web guy.
 I was skeptical at first, but everything turned out fine.
 Seems we’re in the same situation as the other four Bonten stations.

 The big news is: I got a byline!
 Not that I wanted one.
-For 2-and-a-half months, I was perfectly happy writing and posting stories anonymously.
+For two-and-a-half months, I was perfectly happy writing and posting stories anonymously.
 Nobody would know who I am or complain to me.

 But apparently stories without the writer’s name aren’t taken seriously and Google searches like them, so it really wasn’t my choice.
-Okay, the picture was (like the anchors and reporters have), but it’s not a tight shot.
+OK, the picture was (like the anchors and reporters have), but it’s not a tight shot.
 So when I say lots of Lenny, I mean my name and picture.
 When I say on the Web, I mean the desktop site, www.wcyb.com.

 The fact is, I’ve been working too hard, too much, and need to manage more.
 No one can be responsible for writing news stories 24 hours a day, 7 days a week.
 Same with teasing stories that are already on the site or just plain interesting on Facebook, Twitter, and Google+.